thinkpad20/functionalC/algebraic/README.md

 }
 ```

 Note that our simplistic "exceptions" are thrown whenever we fail to satisfy any of the possible matches.
+This might be made more robust later.
 Also note that the functional C code for head, tail, init and last is 15 lines, while the ANSI C for the same functions is double that, and considerably less readable.
 The difference is quite a bit more pronounced when the definition and constructors of the List data type are also included.

+Currying: I need to think about this more, but as I understand it, currying is defining a function by specifying one or more arguments ahead of time.